luscoma/pyRazor/README.md

     # Pass in a template inline (Not recommended)
     pyRazor.render("@Model", "The model is a string")

-    # Just build a view class from an inline template
+    # Just compile the template
-    # (Still not really recommended, but available)
-    pyRazor.build("@Model", "The model is a string")
+    pyRazor.compile("@Model", "The model is a string")

-In the case where a template is compiled, just import the template directly and call its render method minus the template path:
+Templates can also be compiled externally into python files.
+Once this is done just import the template directly and call its render method minus the template path since it's not needed:

     import myTemplate

     myTemplate.render("My Model", debug=true)